 The quality of data and assumptions can also be an issue.
-A key challenge is that historic data available to calibrate extreme events is limited, particularly for morbidity risks.
-In practice there has been some convergence around the PRA's quantitative indictor (QI) ranges, e.g. for credit spreads or property market movements.
-It is important for companies to allow for their own specific features however, e.g. the extent to which their actual holdings are more or less volatile.
+A key challenge is that historic data available to calibrate extreme events is limited.
+In practice, some industry consensus has emerged for some of the stresses e.g. credit spreads and property market movements.
+It is important for companies to allow for their own specific features, however, e.g. the extent to which their actual holdings are more or less volatile.

 Similarly, setting dependency structures and correlation factors that apply under extreme conditions is challenging.